ajaykulkarni01/Portfolio-2/README.md

 # Updated Portfolio

-This is my updated Portfolio with links of various applications which I have developed during the first 8 weeks of my coding bootcamp.
+This is my updated Portfolio with links of group projects.

 ## 💡 Updated links